oomek/attractplus/Layouts.md

 The Attract-Mode Plus layout sets out what gets displayed to the user.
 Layouts consist of a `layout.nut` script file and a collection of related resources (images, other scripts, etc.) used by the script.

 Layouts are stored under the "layouts" subdirectory of the Attract-Mode Plus config directory.
-Each layout is stored in its own separate subdirectory or archive file (Attract-Mode Plus can read layouts and plugins directly from `.zip`, `.7z`, `.rar`, `.tar.gz`, `.tar.bz2` and `.tar` files).
+Each layout is stored in its own separate subdirectory or archive file (Attract-Mode Plus can read layouts and plugins directly from compressed archives, see [Language Extensions](#language-extensions) for supported formats).

 Each layout can have one or more `layout*.nut` script files.
 The "Toggle Layout" command in Attract-Mode Plus allows users to cycle between each of the `layout*.nut` script files located in the layout's directory.
 Attract-Mode Plus remembers the last layout file toggled to for each layout and will go back to that same file the next time the layout is loaded.
 This allows for variations of a particular layout to be implemented and easily selected by the user (for example, a layout could provide a `layout.nut` for horizontal monitor orientations and a `layout-vert.nut` for vertical).